payamparvizi/sapps-rl/MuJoCo_Environments/README.md

 ## Citation

 If you use this code in your research, please cite the associated paper.

-🔗 **Preprint**: In preparation; arXiv link will be added here.
+Citation files are provided in [`CITATION.cff`](../CITATION.cff) and [`CITATION.bib`](../CITATION.bib).

-A full BibTeX entry and `CITATION.cff` file will be added upon publication.
+The arXiv link will be added once the preprint is available.

 ---
 ## Acknowledgments

 This work was supported in part by the **Natural Sciences and Engineering Research Council of Canada (NSERC)** and by the **National Research Council Canada (NRC)**.
 These experiments build upon the MuJoCo physics engine and the Farama Gymnasium framework.